Makeademic/Penn-eleventy-tutorial/stickynote.md

 This lives in the main directory - don't push to the site :)

-# 6/13/2025
+# 7/31/2025

 ## What was done
-Initialized repo and figured out pair-programming in Codespaces kind of.
-Created a tutorial doc draft
+Reimagining branch structure to include start and end branches for lessons.
+Created changes in the index.md file to show formatting in Markdown and HTML.

 ## Any issues to solve next time
-Input/output folders - we only want stuff in "src" to build
+Need to edit eleventy-02a to remove underline and add ordered/unordered lists instructions

 ## To do
-Finish tutorial!
+Finish eleventy-02 (add homework pages) and figure out/start eleventy-03 lesson